 - You can do this when selecting the ServiceNow plugin during a workflow building session, or by creating the connection independently by choosing Plugins & Tools from the Settings tab on the left menu.
 On the Plugins & Tools page, select the Connections tab and click Add Connection in the upper-right corner.

 - Configure the connection for the ServiceNow plugin.

-- Give the connection a unique and identifiable name, select the orchestrator the plugin should run on, and choose the ServiceNow plugin from the list.
+- Give the connection a unique and identifiable name, select where the plugin should run, and choose the ServiceNow plugin from the list.
 If it’s not available, import the plugin from the Installed Plugins tab.

 - Configure your ServiceNow credentials.